RascalSoftware/RAT/docs/source/livePlot.rst

     :width: 300
     :alt: breakpoint in update function

-we see that it's a struct containing everything we need to make our custom plot:
+We see that it's a struct containing everything needed to make our custom plot:

 .. image:: images/misc/eventContents.png
     :width: 300